 9. Frequent urination with weight loss, thirst and lethargy

 These can be signs of Type 1 diabetes.
 It is vital to see a doctor as soon as possible as this can result in severe dehydration and coma.

-Oral rehydration drinks, such as Dioralyte, can help.
+Oral rehydration drinks can help.
 Call your doctor for advice.

 Do not miss out on the latest news.
 Join the Eve Digital Telegram channel HERE.